gazzlab/neuropost/README.md

 *    Loop - do something over again.
 *    Branch - do one thing or another.

-Using the above four relations compound commands can be composed to perform more involved tasks using the built-in or user-provided "primitives" and other compound commands.
+Using the above three relations compound commands can be composed to perform more involved tasks using the built-in or user-provided "primitives" and other compound commands.
 Composition can be done by program, by command line, in the GUI using the mouse and keyboard, or by means of parsing languages.

 With a rich set of basic commands and the four kinds of compound commands you have a completely general computer interface that allows for customization and flexibility and can be easily understood and mastered by the average user.

 ### Some links:

-    The old project on Google Code.
+*   The [old project on Google Code][a].
 This is still the reference implementation.
-    Pigeon Computer is a project I have to develop a simple system to teach computer programing.
+*   [Pigeon Computer][b] is a project I have to develop a simple system to teach computer programing.
 It includes both a low-level version in assembly language and a high-level version in Python with a Tkinter GUI.
-    Experimental web versions.
-The Python version embedded in a Flask server, and a Javascript port of the Xerblin engine along with a couple of demo pages.

 ### Historical Info

-Way back in the day, over a decade ago, the original source for what became "xerblin" was a book "System Design from Provably Correct Constructs" by Dr. James Martin founder, Oxford Martin School (personal website).
+Way back in the day, over a decade ago, the original source for what became "xerblin" was a book ["System Design from Provably Correct Constructs"][c] by [Dr. James Martin][d] [founder, Oxford Martin School][e] ([personal website][f]).

 ### Must mention: